 - Work on the relationship: you insist that your partner must end the affair and seeking professional help together to rebuild trust in the relationship.

 For some people, the impulse to leave after the discovery is high for one or both partners, to avoid dealing with the storm of emotions caused by infidelity.
-Because the final decision about your marriage is so important, it is essential for your own sake, as well as for your spouse and family, that your decision come from real self-understanding, rather than from impulse.
+Because the final decision about your relationship is so important, it is essential for your own sake, as well as for your partner and family, that your decision come from real self-understanding, rather than from impulse.

-Divorce is a solution but may not be the answer for most marital problems.
-Because if you don’t know the reasons or meaning behind the infidelity, you may end up with a similar problem in your next marriage or future relationship.
+To part is a solution but may not be the answer for most relationship problems.
+Because if you don’t know the reasons or meaning behind the infidelity, you may end up with a similar problem in your future relationship.

 Discover Meaning of Affair